 Kendo 剣道 – the Way of the Sword

-Kendo is the path towards the formation of human character gained through practicing the true principles of the Japanese sword.
-Both the mental and physical nature of the Japanese sword with its forces and techniques in causing and regulating the phenomena in the offensive and defence of the Japanese sword.
+Kendo is the path toward the formation of human character (that is gained) through practicing the true principles of the Japanese sword*.

-To cultivate a vigorous sprit through mental and physical discipline and through serious kendo training
+To cultivate a vigorous sprit via mental and physical disciplines,

-In an effort to widely contribute to peace and the prosperity of humanity
+In an effort to widely contribute to peace and prosperities of humankind.

 Kendo originated from Japanese sword fighting without the use of armour [Chutaro Ogawa (9th Dan Master); Ken To Zen 『剣と禅』].